Growyourbrand.net Reference notes on brand consequence May 2026

 4. Reuters via Investing.com, Spirit seeks approval for retention payments as it ends operations

-Spirit Airlines and the Ultra-Low-Cost Promise Under Wind-Down is a disaster case about Spirit Airlines in 2026.
-A low-fare airline that taught customers to expect cheap, unbundled travel is now a live collapse case.
-Operations have stopped, but the final legal and brand outcome is still being watched through the bankruptcy process.
+Spirit Airlines and the Ultra-Low-Cost Promise Under Liquidation is a disaster case about Spirit Airlines in 2026.
+A low-fare airline that taught customers to expect cheap, unbundled travel is now a failed-brand case.
+Operations have stopped and a bankruptcy court approved rapid liquidation, while the final claims, asset-sale, and legal outcome still needs monitoring.
 A price promise can create enormous category memory, but it leaves little room for shock if the operating base weakens.
-When the system breaks, the brand has to manage not only investors and courts, but stranded expectations.
+When the system breaks, the brand has to manage not merely investors and courts, but stranded expectations.